 It wasn’t until I lost a business simulation because I overlooked a competitor move that I realized the importance of doing your homework and keeping your finger on the pulse of industry news.
 The same principle applies to public relations.
 A good PR consultant will consider the trends, competitor moves and media landscape in a specific sector while creating a strategic outreach plan.

 4. Push Your Boundaries

 At business school, I benefitted from stepping out of my comfort zone and taking some calculated risks.
 For one of the final projects, my group decided to go against the advice of our mentor and deliver our presentation as an interactive story.
 In the end, we won the pitch thanks to our engaging storytelling.
 Likewise, PR professionals that think outside the box can come up with innovative outreach strategies that make clients stand out from the competition.

 From the start of the school year, I was encouraged to attend networking events to make connections and help me find my dream job.
 By attending diverse events on a regular basis, I built an extensive network and learned how to brand myself when meeting new people.
-This skill proves useful when representing an agency at an event, where networking ability could help earn a meeting with a relevant journalist or a potential client.
+This skill proves useful when representing an agency at an event, where networking ability could help earn a meeting with a relevant journalist, an industry analyst or a potential client.

 In the end, it’s important to remember that no professor can fully prepare a student for their future career.
 However, they can teach you the vital skills and knowledge that enable you to quickly adapt to new environments and guide you through the exciting challenges of your job each day.